 Acknowledging an elder with respect.

 One of the most impressive forms of manners a child can possess is showing their elders proper respect when they ask something from them.
 I grew up in Kansas, and we were not taught the terms “Yes, sir” or “No, ma’am.”
 I thought they always seemed a bit too formal.
 So we taught our sons to say, “Yes, Daddy.”
 Or “No, Mommy.”

 But then we moved to Texas, and everyone spoke with “Yes, sir” and “No, ma’am.”
 And suddenly, I began to see the value in teaching these words too.
 Because it instantly shows acknowledgment and respect from the child to the adult.
 And to me, that is the key manner that comes from this skill.

-So whether you are a fan of sir and ma’am or Mommy or Daddy, I think what matters most is finding a way that your child knows how to acknowledge an adult is asking something of them with respect.
+So whether you are a fan of sir and ma’am or Mommy or Daddy, I think what matters most is finding a way that your child knows how to acknowledge an adult who is asking something of them, with respect.